 If you pay for the premium option ($1.50 a month) you can get some gorgeous-looking charts of your activity, otherwise you get simple tables to pore over.
 The program also tells you which applications are using up most of your bandwidth—maybe without your knowledge—though what you don’t get is a site-by-site breakdown of your browsing.

 Find out exactly where your online time is going—in Chrome at least—with this add-on, which chops your daily browsing up into smart-looking charts and reports.
 You can see how your usage varies over the week or the month, get daily averages for sites you visit the most, see stats across the whole time the extension has been installed, and more.

-It’s smart too, and will stop tracking if it detects no activity for a certain amount of time (a delay which you can set yourself).
-Meanwhile the developer promises all the collected data is kept locally and never sent anywhere else.
-There’s no exact equivalent for Firefox, but Mind the Time is a less feature-rich though still very handy tracking extension you can try.
+The extension is smart enough to stop tracking if it detects no activity for a certain amount of time (which you can set yourself).
+Meanwhile, the developer promises all the collected data is kept locally and never sent anywhere else.
+There’s no exact equivalent for Firefox, but Mind the Time is a less feature-rich—though still very handy—tracking extension you can try.